pagopa/io-backend/doc/architecture/decisions/0006-backend-is-deployed-on-more-than-one-instance.md

 * Scale out to multiple cache units
 * Azure Virtual Network

-From the external the cluster appears as a single connection so there is no need to use a Redis client that supports clustering.
 When the cluster is scaled up Azure will create more nodes, it then copies a number of keys from the existing nodes to the new ones, removing that keys from the existing nodes only if the operation completes successfully.

 ## Consequences

+To connect to the cluster we need a client library that supports clustering.

 * add the `redis-clustr` package to add a thin wrapper around the node [redis_client](https://github.com/mranney/node_redis) to enable use of [Redis Cluster](http://redis.io/topics/cluster-spec).
+* only use the Redis database 0 (Azure does't allow us to use the SELECT command to switch to database other than 0)
 * remove the Docker container used to test Redis and add a new set of environment variables to store the data needed to connect to Azure.